Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Introduction

-The equivalence benefits the analysis of the model in turn.
-For example, direct analysis about weak recovery leads to the converse of phase transition theory \cite{MosselNS15}.
-While the achievability of the phase transition threshold \cite{DBLP:journals/corr/Massoulie13} is proved by counting non-backtracking walks on the graph which gives consistent estimators of parameters.
-The recent work \cite{montanari2015semidefinite} on the analysis of SDP approaches the problem via the hypothesis testing formulation.
+Such equivalence benefits our understanding of the model in turn.
+For example, direct analysis of weak recovery leads to the converse of phase transition theory \citep{MosselNS15}.
+The achievability of the phase transition threshold \citep{Massouli2014CommunityDT} is proved by counting non-backtracking walks on the graph which gives consistent estimators of parameters.
+In the recent work \citep{montanari2015semidefinite}, hypothesis testing formulation is studied.

-SBMs demonstrate the 'fundamental limits' of clustering and community detection as some necessary and sufficient conditions for feasibility of recovery, information-theoretically or computationally.
+SBMs demonstrate the `fundamental limits' of clustering and community detection as some necessary and sufficient conditions for the feasibility of recovery, information-theoretically or computationally.
 Moreover, they are usually expressed in the form of \textit{phase transition}.
 Sharp transitions exist in the parameter regimes between phases where the task is resolvable or not.
-For example, when the average degree grows as $\log n$, if the structure is sufficiently obvious then the underlying communities can be exactly recovered \cite{doi:10.1073/pnas.0907096106}, and the threshold at which this becomes possible has also been determined \cite{Abbe2016ExactRI}.
-Above this threshold, efficient algorithms exist \cite{Agarwal2015MultisectionIT, Abbe2015CommunityDI, Perry2017ASP, Deng2021StrongCG} that recover the communities exactly, labeling every vertex correctly with high probability; below this threshold, exact recovery is information-theoretically impossible.
+For example, when the average degree grows as $\log n$, if the structure is sufficiently obvious then the underlying communities can be exactly recovered \citep{doi:10.1073/pnas.0907096106}, and the threshold at which this becomes possible has also been determined \citep{Abbe2016ExactRI}.
+Above this threshold, efficient algorithms exist \citep{Agarwal2015MultisectionIT, Abbe2015CommunityDI, Perry2017ASP, Deng2021StrongCG} that recover the communities exactly, labeling every vertex correctly with high probability; below this threshold, exact recovery is information-theoretically impossible. \citep{10.5555/3157096.3157205, JMLR:v18:16-245} studied a slightly weaker requirement that allows a vanishing proportion of misclassified nodes and proposed algorithms that achieve the optimal rates for various models.
+In contrast, we study a rather different regime where the reasonable question to ask is whether one can guarantee a misclassification proportion strictly less than $\frac{1}{2}$.

+We acknowledge that SBMs in general are theoretical constructs that can not capture all the complicated situations emerging with real-life networks.
+However, it succeeds in modeling the simplest situation where a community structure can be quantitatively described.
+In practice, instead of applying the model directly, it is advisable to initially conduct some heuristic and hierarchical analyses on the graph and see if the problem can be effectively reduced to those simple cases.
+For the graphs violating the model assumptions, e.g.,\ a sparse graph dominated by cliques, alternative and tailored modeling may be necessary.

-\subsection{Sparse regime and Kesten-Stigum threshold}
+\subsection{Sparse Regime and Kesten-Stigum Threshold}